s7evinkelevra/Agent-Model/README.md

     - Where do signals of positive selection come from?
       - NFDS (positive selection acts on rare alleles)
   - Completely novel parasites rarely appear -> pool of all parasites from which to draw from
+    - Thought: MHC diversity is strongly driven by parasite peptidome diversity -> peptidomes of parasites is largely unique ([Özer 2021][Özer])
   - How important is recombination (with 2 or more loci)
-  - Different mutation rates for host and parasite
+  - Different mutation rates for host and parasite -> maybe ratio between host/parasite mutation rate important
   - Promiscuous and fastidious MHC variants ()
     - Why not evolve in the direction of most promiscuous variant?
 False-Positive detection of self, fastidious variants possibly advantageous for specific, nasty parasites
     - Solution: use realistic average promiscuity